polatory/polatory/README.md

 You can just click the ★Star button to show your interest.

-### <a href="https://github.com/polatory/polatory/issues">Create an Issue</a>
+### <a href="https://github.com/polatory/polatory/issues">File an Issue</a>

-Feel free to create an issue, if you have any questions, requests, or if you have found any issues (please include a minimal reproducible example).
+Feel free to file an issue, if you have any questions, feature requests, or if you have found any unexpected results (please include a minimal reproducible example).

 ### <a href="https://github.com/polatory/polatory/pulls">Create a Pull Request</a>